 - In lecture notes #5, talked about how Java allows implementer of a class to control all manipulation of objects of that class. - In particular, this means that Java gives the constructor of a class the first shot at each new object. - When one class extends another, there are two constructors-one for the parent type and one for the new (child) type. - In this case, Java guarantees that one of the parent's constructors is called first.
-In effect, there is a call to a parent constructor at the beginning of every one of the child's constructors. - You can call the parent's constructor yourself explicitly.
+In effect, there is a call to a parent constructor at the beginning of every one of the child's constructors. - You can call the parent's constructor yourself.
+By default, Java calls the "default" (parameterless) constructor.